 Get a volunteer from a local museum or historic site to give kids and caretakers a tour of the town in exchange for a donation.
 Maybe they'll even wear an historically accurate costume!

 The best cheap fundraising idea for schools is to have kids ask, repeatedly, in their most annoying voice, “Please?
 Please?
 Now?
 Now?”
 They have so much stamina!
 It's worked on us many, many times, and it's almost completely free.
 (You'll pay with your sanity.)

 Cheap college fundraising ideas

 It's no secret that a college education comes at a premium.
 But here's the good news: you're investing in your future!
 Oh, and also, you can offset a (very) small percentage of those costs with our cheap college fundraising ideas.

 Wait until finals, buy a bunch of day-old donuts at the local Wawa, and brew a pot of strong coffee (buy it on clearance).
 Then, sell them to bleary-eyed students who have no time to get breakfast and no time to sleep.

 $10 gets you a 30-second video of the athlete, singer, fraternity member, professor, or club member of your choice singing.
 Be sure to pick something with a lot of high notes!

-We’re quoting the immortal RuPaul here, folks.
-Host a lip-sync fundraising competition where aspiring non-singers get on stage and give it their all.
+We're quoting the immortal RuPaul here, folks.
+Host a lip-sync fundraising competition at the school gym where aspiring non-singers get on stage and give it their all.
 Make it a bracket, with winners facing winners until you have the supreme chanteuse.
-And if you haven’t seen Drag Race, get thee to a television, pronto.
+And if you haven't seen Drag Race, get thee to a television, pronto.

 Cheap fundraising ideas for kids